 Historically, private members’ clubs were reserved for wealthy, high-society men.
 Gentlemen’s clubs began around the 17th century, with London being the main hub – particularly around the area of St James and Pall Mall, which became known as Clubland.
 Different clubs were designed for different clientele – politicians would congregate at the Reform Club, for instance, while diplomats would meet at the St James Club.

-The C&TH Guide to London’s Best Private Members’ Clubs 2022
+The Best Private Members’ Clubs To Join in 2023

 You might also like...